Current Parks Development Projects

 Ford Test Track Park

-Improvements to the north parking lot at Ford Test Track began April 30, 2025, and will continue into early July, weather permitting.
+Improvements to the north parking lot at Ford Test Track are complete.
 Upgrades include granular surface rehabilitation, improved drainage, and the addition of four new paved accessible parking spaces.
-The parking lot will remain open to the public, with work zones closed off.
+Please follow parking signs, as Parking Enforcement will be issuing tickets if vehicles are parked incorrectly.

 Project Manager: Trevor Duquette